Birches Head Academy - Organisations

 • 1:1 targeted support out of class with TA delivering appropriate interventions

-• Key Worker/Mentor
+• Key Worker

 • Seek specialist support from external agencies e.g.: SEND Services, Occupational Therapists, Physiotherapists, Educational Psychologists, CAMHS.

-• Support from School Nurse and School Counsellor.
+• Support from the School Nurse Team

-• Specialist outreach support eg: REACH/Special provision.
+• Specialist outreach support

 How will teaching approaches and the curriculum be matched to my child or young person's needs?